marcpgg/color-palette/README.md

 # Color-Clustering

-Python script to find most dominant colors in any image, using k-means clustering.
+Notebook to find most dominant colors in any image, using k-means clustering.
+If notebook does not render on github, use this [NBviewer link](nbviewer.org).

 Examples: